Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Getting there: Follow signs past Grand Case.
 A winding road descends into the bay.

-Insider tip: Paddle a kayak to the mouth of the bay for excellent snorkeling along the rocky edges.
+Local tip: Paddle a kayak to the mouth of the bay for excellent snorkeling along the rocky edges.

 Pinel Island

-Not technically a beach -- an entire tiny island.
 A five-minute boat ride from Cul-de-Sac deposits you on a speck of land with two beaches, rustic beach bars, wild iguanas that wander right up to your table, and some of the best snorkeling on St. Maarten.
-The windward side has a rocky shoreline that creates a natural aquarium full of parrotfish, blue tangs, and the occasional nurse shark.

 Best for: Snorkelers, families, anyone wanting a private-island feeling.